NilsHendrikLukas/torch-resize-images/README.md

 # Resize Images using PyTorch

-This package allows resizing images *quickly* from the command line using PyTorch.
+This package allows resizing images with high throughput from the command line using PyTorch.

 ## Dependencies